WATCH: Runaway giant spool rolls down Houston freeway

 “Oh my God I’ve never seen anything like it,” Helen can be heard exclaiming.
 “That’s insane.”

 Houston TranStar reports it happened on the westbound side of the freeway just inside the 610 Loop.
-It did not appear any vehicles were struck by the spool, which came to a stop near Wayside Drive.
+The spool came to a stop near Wayside Drive.

-As of noon the cleanup was still underway with only two lanes getting by the incident.
+Marie Cervantes said she was driving next to the big rig when the spool flew off.

+"And that round thing fell, and I saw a big piece of metal flying," she said.
+"I'm glad nothing happened to me."

 MAP: View Houston traffic conditions